‘It’s In The Details’

 Cards depict generic cartoon drawings of athletes on the fronts with blank backs (fronts also include card numbering).
 The two baseball cards included in the set are of a pitcher and a catcher.
-Card No. 2 is Cricket but can be confused as a batter at first glance by collectors if the bottom identifying the sport happens to be missing.
 The producer of this set is unknown.
 Also unknown is the exact date of production.
 It is often cited as being a 1920s set, however.

 If you collect cards because of the great imagery, you’re probably not too into this set.
 Like most strip cards that feature artwork instead of actual photographs, the pictures are crude and extremely basic renderings.

 The cards (particularly the baseball ones) can easily be miscategorized by collectors as the W552 Mayfair Novelty set.
 While that set is strictly a baseball issue and this is a multi-sport issue, the baseball cards in this set can be mixed up as W552 cards because that set also depicts generic players with a position listed at the bottom.